klot-io/site/Install.md

   - To have it join as a Worker with different settings, click it's name and Config on its own site.
   - Back at the Master's Nodes, page, wait 20 seconds or so, and it'll appear in the Node listing as (name)-(cluster)-klot-io.local
   - If you've switched from Wired to Wireless, it may hang as NotReady.
 Give it a minute and then power cycle the Worker.
   - Repeat for as many Workers as needed.
+    - Do one at a time.
-Just make sure each name is unique (ya, should probably write something to check this too).
+    - Just Make sure each name is unique (ya, should probably write something to check this too).

 Congrats!
 You have a Kubrernetes Cluster on Raspberry Pi's!
 Hit up [Apps](Apps.md) for what's next.

+To see what this system can do, check out [GUI](GUI.md)